|

 my natural features.
 Angel Flight slacks and Jordache jeans transformed

+my thick and normal limbs into straight rails of beauty.
 My hair, which was annoyingly flat and lifeless, became the golden

 ringlets of a movie star through art of the permanent wave.
 But there